JorgeLGonzalez/dungeon_crawl_p2p/README.md

   - [x] test in p2p and synctest
   - [x] Consider using entity pos for mouse tooltip.
 Then both tooltips could be the same.
 But need to figure out how to convert from game to hud coordinates
   - [x] deploy such that it can be used across devices (ideally over internet)
+- [x] cellular automata dungeon generation
+  - [x] Ensure periphery is all walls
+  - [x] Position players in single and multi player.
+Pick 2 random corners and put the player on closest floor tile.
+(There is a chance it will be isolated so later on we want to ensure path to center where we will put amulet)
+  - [x] Randomly choose dungeon builder
+  - [x] Document (and rationalize) DungeonPosition vs MapPos vs iVec2
+  - [x] refactor
+    - [x] find nearest floor tile should only search perimeter
+  - [x] Ensure player starting positions are not blocked off from rest of map
+  - [x] unit test Tunneler
+  - [x] Consider unit testing path finder and player start

 ### Archived Issues